EvanWashkow/php-libraries/src/Type/README.md

 # Types

-Each PHP type category is represented as its own Type class, which gives information about that Type.
+Each PHP type category is represented as its own Type class, which retrieves information about it.
 All Type classes implement `TypeInterface`.

 1. `new ArrayType()`
 2. `new BooleanType()`